ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 ###### Proof

 By prop. \ref{AlternativeSuspensionIsLeftQuillenOnStrictModelStructureOnSequential} and the fact that the stable model structure has the same cofibrations as the strict model structure,  $\Sigma$ preserves stable cofibrations.
 Moreover, by lemma \ref{FakeLoopingPreservesOmegaSpectra} $\Sigma$ preserves in fact all stable weak equivalences.
 Hence $\Sigma$ is a left Quillen functor and so $(\Sigma \dashv \Omega)$ is a [[Quillen adjunction]].

-With this, lemma \ref{FakeSuspensionInducesEquivalenceOfHomotopyCategories} gives that this Quillen adjunction is a Quillen equivalence.
+Finally lemma \ref{FakeSuspensionInducesEquivalenceOfHomotopyCategories} gives that this Quillen adjunction is a Quillen equivalence.

 =--

-In summary, this concludes the characterization of the [[stable homotopy category]] as the result of stabilizing the canonucal $(\Sigma \dashv \Omega)$-adjunction on the [[classical homotopy category]]:
+In summary, this concludes the characterization of the [[stable homotopy category]] as the result of stabilizing the canonical $(\Sigma \dashv \Omega)$-adjunction on the [[classical homotopy category]]:

 +-- {: .num_cor #StableHomotopyCategoryIsIndeedStabilizationOfClassicalHomotopyCategory}
 ###### Corollary